adamcatley/adamcatley.github.io/docs/AirTag.md

 #### (Lack of) Secure Boot

 Modifying the firmware does not result in a boot failure.
+This indicates the signature of the firmware is not checked against a trusted Apple certificate.

 #### Over the air updates

 It is unclear whether there are any signature checks on OTA update images via DFU.
-If not, this would raise the possibility of malicious firmware spreading itself to any nearby AirTag.
+If not, this could raise many severe possibilities, such as remotely disabling privacy featues, extracting private keys, or even malicious firmware spreading itself to any nearby AirTag as a worm.

-### Insecure flash
+### Insecure storage

+- The 32Mbit NOR Flash is [not encrypted](https://twitter.com/ghidraninja/status/1390619216823390208) and contains several assets.
+- The nRF52832 does not have any secure storage functionality.
+- It is unknown if th U1 has secure storage capability.
-The 32Mbit NOR Flash is [not encrypted](https://twitter.com/ghidraninja/status/1390619216823390208) and contains several assets.
-It is yet to be confirmed where/if the public/private key pair is stored.
+- It is yet to be confirmed where/if the root public/private key pair is stored.

 ## Mods